The Role of Communication in Crisis Management

 Once you’ve mapped out the severity of each threat, you can start planning your response.
 Identify the steps your organization will need to take to mitigate risks and come out on top.
 Also take into consideration who you’ll need to coordinate with outside of your organization, including first responders like EMTs and police.

 Different crises will require input from different people on your team.
 Assign responsibilities to stakeholders for every crisis and train them accordingly so that they are well-versed in your crisis game plan.
 As a best practice, you should also conduct rehearsals periodically to identify knowledge gaps and opportunities for improvement.
-Consider also cross-training staff on multiple crisis response roles to ensure sufficient coverage in the event one or more of your colleagues is unable to perform his or her normal duties.
+Consider cross-training staff on multiple crisis response roles to ensure sufficient coverage in the event one or more of your colleagues is unable to perform his or her normal duties.

-#6 Develop response and resolution plans for every type of crisis
+Step #6: Develop response and resolution plans

 When stakeholders know their role in solving a crisis, you can develop a definitive response plan with less room for error.
 Developing resolutions for even the most unlikely of crises can save you valuable time and money down the road.

-#7 Revisit and update your plans regularly
+Step #7: Revisit and update your plans regularly

 The Role of Communication in Crisis Management